Ribociclib/letrozole (By mouth)

 Kisqali Femara Co-PackThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to ribociclib or letrozole, or if you are pregnant.
+Do not use it if you had an allergic reaction to ribociclib or letrozole, or if you are pregnant or breastfeeding.

 How to Use This Medicine: